 But don’t hesitate to get in touch if you need support.
-During this time, you may also need assistance with coronavirus business advice.
+During this time, you may also need assistance with redundancy advice or coronavirus business advice.
 That’s for any questions relating to furloughs, remote working, or redundancies.

 To help you deal with this crisis, our HR helplines are open for employers affected by COVID-19.
 For quick answers to your questions, please call us on 0800 028 2420.